FTBTeam/docs/docs/mods/1.16/ftb-jar-mod/for-kubejs.md

 FTB Jar Mod is customizable, and allows certain types of recipes to be added by a modpack creator through the use of [KubeJS](https://www.curseforge.com/minecraft/mc-mods/kubejs-forge).
 KubeJS makes it much easier to add recipes in bulk!

-The type of recipes that can be customized are:
+The type of recipes that can be customized are :
 - [Tempered Glass Jar recipes](#tempered-glass-jar-recipes)
 - [Temperature Sources recipes](#temperature-sources-recipes)